onyx-blackbird/vue-ddder/README.md

 - [Event Storming](https://www.eventstorming.com/)

 ## Features
-- With the initial version you can place notes on a grid.
+- Choose from the different types of notes and place them on a grid.
-- You can move and resize the notes.
+- Move and resize notes.
+- Change the title and add a description (for multiple languages)
-- You can draw arrows between two notes.
+- Draw arrows between two notes.
 - This "layout" can be exported as JSON and imported again, as there is currently no persistence.
-- You can export a glossary based on the notes title and description as either JSON or Markdown.
+- Export a glossary based on the notes title and description as either JSON or Markdown.
+- Display the glossary as a table and edit the titles and descriptions.

 ## Roadmap
 This version is still a beta and may have a few bugs.
 The goal is to add additional features over time.

-### Glossary Screen
-- add a dedicated screen to edit the notes in a table view

 ### UML Screen
 - Additional screen where the actual models can be defined in an UML like manner.